 Tango is not only a fascinating dance but also a fascinating philosophy, culture and lifestyle.
 The search of tango is the search of connection, love, fellowship, unity, harmony and beauty, i.e., an idealism that is not consistent with the dehumanizing reality of the modern world.
-The world divides us into individuals, but tango unites us into a team, community and species.
+The world divides us into individuals, but tango unites us into a team.
 In tango we are not individualists, feminists, nationalists, Democrats, Republicans, etc., but interconnected and interdependent members of the human family.
 Tango calls us to tear down the walls, to build bridges, and to regain humanity through altruism, connection, cooperation, accommodation, and compromise.
 It is a dance that teaches the world to love.

 May 12, 2024

-The Advantages of Simplicity versus Flashy Movements
+The Advantages of Simplicity over Flashy Movements

 No comments: